stefanos-86/RayGun/README.md

 Additional commands: space bar to shoot, P to pause, ESC to quit.

 ### Music Score By Nora Kant
-Special thanks to Alessio C. of [Nora Kant](https://soundcloud.com/nora-kant) for the 4 musical tracks that form the background music.
+Special thanks to Alessio Castorrini. of [Nora Kant](https://soundcloud.com/nora-kant) for the 4 musical tracks that form the background music.
 The bad in-game on-the-fly mixing... is entirely my fault.